 - In a food processor or blender, mix together 1 tablespoon butter, cottage cheese, milk, mustard, cayenne, nutmeg, salt and pepper until well blended.
 Once blended, add all but ¼ cup cheese and blend just a bit more.

 - Pour into a large bowl and add uncooked pasta.
-Combine and pour into prepared pan, cover tightly with aluminum foil and bake for 30 minutes.
+Combine and pour into the prepared pan, cover tightly with aluminum foil and bake for 30 minutes.

 - Uncover and stir, sprinkle with reserved cheese and dot with 1 tablespoon of butter.
 Bake uncovered for 20 minutes until browned.
 Let cool at least 15 minutes before serving.